chrispsn/Excel-Masterclass/sphinx_docs/source/about.rst

 There are plenty of Excel tutorials on the internet, but most focus on how to use specific features.
 They don't focus on how to use features **well**.

-This tutorial focuses on **spreadsheet design choices**.
+This tutorial instead focuses on **spreadsheet design choices**.
 We'll discuss questions such as:

 * How should I structure my data?
 * How should I write this formula?